awsdocs/iam-user-guide/doc_source/access_controlling.md

 The API operations in the preceding list correspond to actions that you can allow or deny—that is, permissions that you can grant—using an IAM policy\.

 The following example shows a policy that allows a user to create, update \(that is, create a new policy version\), delete, and set a default version for all customer managed policies in the AWS account\.
 The example policy also allows the user to list policies and get policies\.
-To learn how to create a policy using this example JSON policy document, see [[ERROR] BAD/MISSING LINK TEXT](access_policies_create.md#access_policies_create-json-editor)\.
+To learn how to create a policy using this example JSON policy document, see [Create a Policy on the JSON Tab](access_policies_create.md#access_policies_create-json-editor)\.

 **Example policy that allows creating, updating, deleting, listing, getting, and setting the default version for all policies**